InfinitySum/infinitysum.github.io/about.md

 permalink: /about/
 ---

-i am a human person who lives in the "pacific northwest" of what is commonly known as the united states of america.
+We specialize in games that explore the convergence of art, math, language, cognition, and social justice.